anytizer/backend.php/readme.md

 Requirement of this tool was to speedup website generation with some notable requirements like:

  * Every developer involved in the project should write similar patterns of code.
- * The website has to be easily themeable by the designer.
+ * The website has to be easily theme-able by the designer.
  * The database may be unstable and might change even after writing the necessary PHP Code for this.
  * Troubleshooting a bug made easy.
- * Same website can act as Desktop, Moile or API Version.
+ * Same website can act as Desktop, Mobile or API Version.
  * Application should support genral programming requirements like:
    - Sending out emails
    - Uploading image files with resize options
    - Uploading other documents

-Scripts generation made easy with __themeable__ HTML ouput.
+Scripts generation made easy with __theme-able__ HTML output.

  * Just focus your efforts on better database design.
  * It will create an admin panel for you.